ROCm/half/README.txt

   trap on signalling NaNs (though they may, see last point).

-- Though arithmetic operations are internally rounded to single-precision using the current rounding mode, those values are then converted to half-precision using simple truncation.
+- Though arithmetic operations are internally rounded to single-precision using the underlying single-precision implementation's current rounding mode, those values are then converted to half-precision using simple truncation.
+This mixture of rounding modes is also the reason why 'std::numeric_limits<half_float::half>::round_style' returns 'std::round_indeterminate'.

 - Because of this truncation it may also be that certain single-precision NaNs will be wrongly converted to half-precision infinity, though this is very